NLeSC/symposium/src/content/agenda.md

     activity: Coffee break with snacks

   - time: 15:00 – 15:30
-    activity: Wrap-up by Neil P. Chue Hong, director of the Software Sustainability Institute UK and professor of Research Software Policy and
+    activity: Wrap-up by Neil P. Chue Hong, director of the Software Sustainability Institute UK and professor of Research Software Policy

   - time: 15:30 – 17:00
     activity: Closing drinks